cloudera/terraform-provider-cdp/docs/resources/dw_data_visualization.md

 ### Required

-- `admin_groups` (String) List of the LDAP groups which can administer this Data Visualization instance.
+- `admin_groups` (List of String) List of the LDAP groups which can administer this Data Visualization instance.
 At least one valid group is required.
 - `cluster_id` (String) The id of the CDW Cluster which the Data Visualization is attached to.
 - `name` (String) The name of the Data Visualization.